DanCrystalis/moon_tracker/README.md

 ### Swiss Ephemeris and ephemeris files

-- Moon Tracker uses **Swiss Ephemeris** via `pyswisseph` for precise lunar positions (`swe.calc_ut(..., swe.MOON)`).
+- Moon Tracker uses **Swiss Ephemeris** via their Python API `pyswisseph` for precise lunar positions (`swe.calc_ut(..., swe.MOON)`).
 - Swiss Ephemeris requires binary ephemeris data files to be available at runtime:
   - `semo_18.se1`: lunar ephemeris (Moon)
   - `sepl_18.se1`: planetary ephemeris (used internally by Swiss Ephemeris)
 - These files are included in the project root and are loaded automatically when the current working directory contains them.

 ## Setup and run